mchung94/solitaire-player/programming.md

 [priority queue](https://en.wikipedia.org/wiki/Priority_queue) is unnecessary.
 A [bucket queue](https://en.wikipedia.org/wiki/Bucket_queue) is very fast and makes sense for solving Pyramid Solitaire, since we only need to insert nodes, remove the minimum priority node, and check if the queue is empty.
+The bucket queue is implemented at `com.secondthorn.solitaireplayer.solvers.pyramid.BucketQueue`.

 #### Minimum and Maximum Solution Lengths
+In order to create the bucket queue with the correct number of buckets, we need to know at least the maximum possible solution length - this would be the highest valued bucket in the bucket queue.

 The shortest possible solution to Pyramid Solitaire is 15 steps.
 This happens if each step removes two table cards, except the last two which can't be removed together since one covers the other.
 13 pairs of table cards + 2 more